Is the landlord now responsible for his illegal tenants in Costa Rica?

 The issue is not very worrisome.
 But it gives the landlord the responsibility in case immigration requests the information.

-For homes for rent or if you need help finding a good tenant for your rental property in Costa Rica, contact us now, as we have rental agents in different locations of Costa Rica.
+For homes for rent or if you need help finding a good tenant for your rental property in Costa Rica, contact us now.
+We have rental agents in different locations in Costa Rica.
 We can also help you find your commercial property for rent.

 While we’re at it, I DO want to remind our readers that we appreciate any referrals you can send us.
 Finally, please remember the American-European real estate Group’s agents when you refer a real estate agent.
 Because we DO appreciate your business.